 What activities would you like to dedicate yourself to when you go live off-grid?
 Will you be farming and growing your own vegetables?
 Do you want to keep animals, be able to fish nearby, hunt, or perhaps do something else?
 Keep all of this in mind, and investigate if it’s possible in the areas you’re looking at.

 6. How close to “home” do you want to be?

 Another important concern is the distance between you and your family, friends and country of origin.
 When my partner and I moved, we decided that we didn’t want to be more than one day’s drive away from each of our families.

 In case of an emergency, it was crucial to us that we could jump in the car to be there the next day.
 Some people want to be even closer to their families, while for others, it’s not as important.

 7. What are the rules and regulations in the area?

-Last night but least, you probably also want to take a look at the rules and regulations for the area that you’re considering.
+Last but not least, you probably also want to take a look at the rules and regulations for the area that you’re considering.
 Each location will have federal, regional, and local laws regulating where you can build, what type of home you can build, how self-sufficient you can be (harvest your own water, not connect to mains power, etc.), and so on.